uvacw/inca/doc/howto_scrape.md

  def run(self,<whatever>):
  ```

-When writing scrapers, you should know that we will work in the
-When you write a scrape for an RSS-based website, please place rss.
-In this way, you will inherit the
+When you write a scrape for an RSS-based website, just inherit the
 functionalities that are already defined by the class rss.
 In addition, we can write our own methods.

 In fact, `(rss)` refers to a class defined in the core of inca: `class rss(Scraper)`.